Year

 Geotechnical surveys and in-river ground investigations have taken place.

-A conveyor system has been set up to remove excavated materials from the site via barges along the River Thames – this also helps to reduce the project’s emissions and improve road safety in London, as it removes thousands of lorries from local roads.
+A conveyor system was set up to remove excavated materials from the site via barges along the River Thames – this also helped to reduce the project’s emissions and improve road safety in London, as it removed thousands of lorries from local roads.

-The rotation chamber in Greenwich has now been excavated and is being prepared to receive the TBM.
-Once it breaks through, the TBM will be turned 180 degrees in stages to return and dig the northbound tunnel.
+A rotation chamber in Greenwich was excavated to receive the TBM.
+Once it broke through, the TBM turned 180 degrees to dig the northbound tunnel.
+A retrieval chamber was created in Newham – this is where the machine was disassembled once it’d done its job!

-Designs for the walking, cycling and landscaping improvements are also being finalised as the team starts the wider highway works at the surface to tie the new tunnel into the existing road network.
+The walking, cycling and landscaping improvements were done as part of the wider highway works at the surface to tie the new tunnel into the existing road network.

-The team will also construct new buildings above the tunnel portals which will house the tunnel’s operation and maintenance facilities.
+The team also constructed new buildings above the tunnel portals which house operation and maintenance facilities.

 By adding another crossing at this location, journey times across Blackwall Tunnel are expected to be 20 minutes faster.